-What Life Is Like After 46 Years On Death Row
+What Life Is Like After 46 Years on Death Row

-By this point, however, the damage to Iwao's life had already been done; he had been diagnosed with institutional psychosis several years prior to his release.
+By this point, however, the damage to Hakamada's life had already been done; he had been diagnosed with institutional psychosis several years prior to his release.
 This was arguably a result of Japan's inhumane method of detaining death row inmates in solitary confinement, in tiny cells, without any notice of their execution date.

-"Hideko came to see Sayama [Sungwoong's previous film about another wrongly imprisoned Japanese man] and recognised that I wanted to focus on their everyday life," says Sungwoong.
+"Hideko came to see Sayama [Sungwoong's previous film about another wrongly imprisoned Japanese man] and recognized that I wanted to focus on their everyday life," says Sungwoong.
 "After getting to know me, she agreed to my making of the film."

 Over time, you see a sense of familiarity build up between the two men, largely portrayed through endless games of chess.

 Perhaps because of lazy stereotypes about Japan being weird or cute, full of green Kit Kats and toilets that wash your bum, it's not especially well known that the country still practices capital punishment.
-Most executions in Japan happen by hanging and there aren't many successful appeals.
+Most executions in Japan happen by hanging, and there aren't many successful appeals.